-MSP Challenge is a data-driven client-server platform, enabling sessions with different scenarios, regions and time frames.
-A set of satellite applications collaborate with the game server to enrich the game environment.
+MSP Challenge is a data-driven client-server platform, enabling sessions with different scenarios, regions and time frames (Figure 1).
+The platform uses advanced game technology to link real geo- and marine data with simulators for specific maritime sectors, mainly ecology, energy and shipping.
+These simulators are satellite applications interconnected with the game server.
 They add dynamic data to the game on the levels of ecology, energy and indeed shipping.
-These background simulations have a discrete-event architecture, with each discrete event representing one simulated month.
-Ideally it takes up to two seconds for each simulation to run.
-A single game client can act as player or game master and exclusively connects to the server, which is responsible for maintaining the current game state and interface with the simulations.
+They have a discrete-event architecture, with each discrete event representing one simulated month.
+A single game client can act as a player or game master and connects to the server, which is responsible for maintaining the current game state and interfacing with the simulations.
 The actual time between each discrete event is defined by the game master and depends on how long they want the entire session to last.
-In this manner MSP Challenge simulates MSP in up to four rounds of planning and simulation, each round representing as many years as the game master defines.
+In this manner, the MSP Challenge simulates MSP in up to four rounds of planning and simulation, each round representing as many years as the game master defines.